4/29/2020

 Jeremy Campbell

 Hey, thanks.
 And thanks for all the great color on the market so far.
-Some of that's been pretty well traveled.
-I just wanted to ask a little bit about your cross-selling efforts that might help.
-Some of the natural volume headwinds you might see in some products.
+Some of that's been pretty well-traveled.
+I just wanted to ask a little bit about your cross-selling efforts that might help with some of the natural volume headwinds you might see in some products.
 I think you mentioned doing 290 cross-sell meetings in the first quarter versus 400 for the full year last year.
-Can you just help us think about, one, what the length of this cross-selling cycle might look like, and then, two, what the client engagement and feedback looks like either from optimization clients maybe looking to use futures to lower capital charges or typical futures cash OTC traders looking to dip their toes in the waters of other product structures?
+Can you just help us think about, one, what the length of this cross-selling cycle might look like, and then, two, what the client engagement and feedback looks like, either from optimization clients may be looking to use futures to lower capital charges or typical futures cash OTC traders looking to dip their toes in the waters of other product structures.

 speaker